Solar Simulator

 - Ozone-free

-Modular design
+Modular Design

 * Not for use in volatile environments.

-High specification
+High Specification

 Applications

-Materials testing
+Materials Testing

 Many materials need to withstand extended periods under sunlight, for example structural or aesthetic plastics that can become brittle or discoloured under prolonged ultraviolet light exposure.
 Other materials need to effectively absorb solar radiation, such as packaging materials to protect their contents, or sunscreen to protect skin.
-A solar simulator allows repeatable, quantitive measurements of a materials response to solar irradiation.
+A solar simulator allows repeatable, quantitative measurements of a materials response to solar irradiation.

 Photobiology